michaelgfalk/Howit-Fison-Search-Project/README.md

 python -m http.server 8000 &.
 ```
 ### On a PC:
-Open the Terminal.
+Open Command Prompt.
 If the directory where you had stored this code was C:\\directory, you would then type these commands:
 ```
 cd C:\\directory
 python -m http.server 8000 &.